Sillybutts/Cynthia/README.md

 <img src="GHimages/Cynthia%20Bolt%20Action%2011%20v26%207.png" width="500">

-# THIS BLASTER RELEASES ON THE 30TH/31ST OF MARCH, 2023.
-DOWNLOADS BEFORE THEN WILL LIKELY HAVE UNFINISHED PARTS.

 ## Description

 Cynthia is a bolt action blaster using the same basic layout as the Indra by CaptainSlug.
 Cynthia began with me figuring out how to fix all the issues with the Indra, but I pretty quickly realized it would be easier to design a whole new blaster from the ground up, rather than fix the Indra part by part.